wenyangfu/funcprog-scala/Lectures/evaluation.md

 Under CBN, value is 1.
 Under CBV, loop will be evaluated infinitely and fail.

 ### Scala's evaluation strategy
 Scala normally uses call-by-value.
-But if the type of a func parameter starts with => it uses call-by-name.
+But if the type of a function parameter starts with => it uses call-by-name.
 For example, we can force call-by-name by doing the following:
 ```scala
 def constOne(X: Int, y: => Int) = 1